What Is PBX Phone System?

 However, for businesses with more than 20 employees, it may be less expensive (in the long run) to operate an IP PBX of their own.
 When considering which PBX phone system is the best for your business, make sure to go through the options thoroughly with your PBX provider.

 For more information about Hosted PBX providers, check out the 10 best Hosted PBX providers of 2017.

 Virtual PBX is cloud-based.
-It is similar to Hosted PBX, but offers cheaper prices and fewer features.
+It is similar to Hosted PBX, but offers lower prices and fewer features.
 Virtual PBX runs a workplace’s office phones through the internet, and allows employees to work flexibly and productively without the traditional costs and limitations of an on-premise PBX phone system.
-For businesses that only use a few calling features (like voicemail and on hold music), a cheap virtual PBX system can be an option worth considering.
+For businesses that only use a few calling features (like voicemail, greetings and on hold music), an economical virtual PBX system can be an option worth considering.